Stajky/ue-style-guide/README.md

 <a name="bp-vars-editable-tooltips"></a>
 ##### 3.2.2.1 Tooltips

-All `Editable` variables, including those marked editable just so they can be marked as `Expose On Spawn`, should have a description in their `Tooltip` fields that explains how changing this value affects the behavior of the blueprint.
+~~All `Editable` variables, including those marked editable just so they can be marked as `Expose On Spawn`, should have a description in their `Tooltip` fields that explains how changing this value affects the behavior of the blueprint.~~
+Tooltips while useful are in my opinion overkill I wouldn't use them to describe what a variable is for as it can change quite frequently

 <a name="3.2.2.2"></a>
 <a name="bp-vars-editable-ranges"></a>